Complications and Risks

 If you have any questions relating to your surgery you can contact Dr. Helo’s service in the following ways:

-Please set up your patient portal at https://www.mayoclinichealthsystem.org/patient-online-services.
+Please set up your patient portal by visiting the Mayo Clinic website and clicking on "log in to patient account" in the upper right corner.
 You will need your birthdate and Mayo Clinic number to set it up.
 This is the fastest way to communicate with our team, and you can send us photos securely using an app on your phone if you have any concerns about the wound.